 The Quorn Guide.
 We’ve all seen Mo-Farah grabbing a plate of this low-fat tasty vegetarian food (Quorn) but… Just a tiny little bit of this poisonous substance and I’m hunched over the toilet bowl and heaving all night.
 How?
 And.. why is it still on the market?

-Only 10% of the population are actually allergic to the stuff (Mycoprotein) and only 30% of us are vegetarian/vegan and out of those most don’t choose to use ready made products and out of those some will stick to certain brands.
+Only 10% of the population is actually allergic to the stuff (Mycoprotein) and only 30% of us are vegetarian/vegan and out of those most don’t choose to use ready-made products and out of those, some will stick to certain brands.
 So the chances of being allergic and coming into contact with this are very rare.

 So, What is What is mycoprotein?